Shopska Salad / Šopska Salata

 I hope you try this Shopska Salad / Šopska Salata, it really is delicious!
 If you do – please leave a comment or if you have a moment leave a rating for this recipe.
-You can also tag me or get in touch over on Instagram.
+If you have any questions or get stuck, you can find me over on Instagram.

 |4 or 5 large tomatoes|